SP-Zeng/jhu-st-project/README.md

 #### Coverage Reports
 * See the COVERAGE folder for the Jacoco reports.
 * Note, we explicitly achieved 100% LC just for models, controllers, services, DTOs, and repos.
-The remaining files were not relevant to test
+The remaining files were not relevant to test the Backend and were purposefully excluded.

 #### Running Whitebox Tests
 1. Open the Home-Ecommerce-Backend as its own project
-2. Execute mvn clean install -Dmaven.test.failure.ignore=true
+2. Execute `mvn clean install -Dmaven.test.failure.ignore=true` expect tests to fail revealing faults
 3. Run Jacoco report

  #### Eureka Server for Microservice